jacegu/javieracero.com/_drafts/design-consistency.markdown

 The time to evolve the design has come.

 The colossal problem is that keeping consistency requires a tremendous effort from the organization.
-The features that are suffering issues have to be updated.
-On top of that, every other feature in the system needs to evolve as the building blocks are refined.
+The parts of the system that are suffering issues have to be updated.
+On top of that, every other feature in the application needs to evolve as the building blocks are refined.
 It doesn't matter if it has been working flawlessly and hasn't required any maintenance in years.

 Facing the level of effort this enterprise will require, most companies will surrender to the original design.
 Design problems will be worked around, or even worse, overlooked.
 Bugs will start to pile up.
 Time to market and development costs of new features will grow.
 Engineers will burn out dealing with repetitive issues, not able to tackle the root problems without breaking the consistency of the design.